JosephAlieme/Pizza_Shop_Project/README.md

 2. Built a SQL database and created tables on MySQL
 3. Wrote custom queries on MySQl to be used for Dashboard creation
 4. Built interactive dashboards and also created calculated fields from existing data on Tableau
 5. Completed dashboard design by adding pane colours, using Parameters and Conditional formatting
+6. All files have been added to repository